 More detailed information on the draft waste strategy can be viewed at Draft Waste Management Strategy (PDF, 3MB), considered at Council's Meeting on 26 September 2017.

-Council is seeking your feedback on two options for the collection of hard waste:
+Council was seeking community feedback on two options for the collection of hard waste:

 Option 1: Existing Annual Hard Waste Collection